 Tip # 5 is the best one.
 Definitely shop online during BF.
 You can get all the deals and avoid the crowded stores + long lines.

-Like you, I’d rather not get mobbed at the stores on black friday, I’d rather do my shopping online.
+Like some of you, I’d rather not get mobbed at the stores on black friday; I’d rather do my shopping online.
 So far this year I’ve already seen some great online deals for black friday.

 Great article.
 I’ve found that there are some little-known ways of shopping via RSS feeds.
 You can get real-time updates when items you’re looking for go on sale.
 You can also use RSS to get updates when the items you’re looking for are posted for sale on Craigslist.
 I actually just posted about it on Wednesday with several detailed screencast videos.

 Wow, great strategies, for #1, people in my neck of the wood expand the buyer pool by coordinating with friends too.
-That way they get hit more stores, to get those really great items that go off the shelves too quickly.
+That way, they get to hit more stores, to get those really great items that go off the shelves too quickly.

 Three little words.
 Steel toed boots.
 Great for kicking.